“Real prayer is communion with God, so that there will be common thoughts between His mind and ours.

 It’s possible to pray for people as they come to mind throughout the day.
 But if we’re being honest, it’s also easy to forget to pray for others altogether.

-To help with your prayer time, I’ve created a beautiful set of cards for you to print and use.
+To help you keep track of prayer requests in your prayer time, I’ve created a fun set of cards for you to print and use.
 The set has 27 double-sided pieces, and would make a great gift for the ladies in your life–just print them, cut them out, and tie a pretty pink or grey ribbon around them.
 Maybe add a couple of your favorite pens to complete the gift.
 (These are my favorite–they’re so pretty and write wonderfully.)

-Let’s take a look at what’s in the Prayer Card Set for Moms.
+Let’s take a look at what’s in the printable Prayer Request Cards Set.

 Prayer Request Cards

 There are 16 prayer request cards.
 These are designed to help you keep track of who you’re praying for and that person’s needs.
 Simply write the name of the person you’re praying for on the front of the card, and their prayer requests (or your concerns and petitions for them) in list form on the back.
 If you need more than 16 cards, simply print this section as many times as you’d like.